crispgm/crispgm.com/README.md

 # About

-crispgm.com is my personal website and blog.
+[crispgm.github.io](https://crispgm.github.io) is my personal home page and blog.
+GitHub Pages was initially used and now it is hosted by Linode.

+This project also container the generator, written in rough PHP codes.

 Visit here: [https://crispgm.com](https://crispgm.com)